NasrollahYusefi/aiostep/README.md

 ## Usage

 ### Using `wait_for` and `register_next_step`
-**AIOStep offers two primary methods for managing direct user interactions:**
+**Aiostep offers two primary methods for managing direct user interactions:**

 #### 1. `wait_for`:
 - This method allows you to wait for a user response directly within the current handler.